gtamba/pytorch-slim-cnn/README.md

 ### Notes

--  No data augmentation was used although it would definitely help in performance/robustness
+-  No data augmentation is used right now although it would definitely help in performance/robustness
 -  It is unclear if weight_decay on the Optimizer translates well as L2 regularization to the network weights as opposed to manually adding them to the loss
 -  Number of epochs and batch size were not specified in the paper, tried 20 epochs with batch size 256 which is conservative at best, but the loss trend shows an overfitting inflection around the 20th epoch mark as can be seen in the notebook
--  torchvision now provides an out of the box Dataset API for the CelebA dataset so you don't need a custom one like mine
+-  torchvision now provides an out of the box [Dataset](https://github.com/pytorch/vision/blob/master/torchvision/datasets/celeba.py) for the CelebA dataset (which will handle downloading the Dataset) so a minor script edit may save you some file download/organizing
+-  NVIDIA has not yet implemented Depthwise Separable Convolutions in cuDNN so the theoretical speedup won't be visible... yet